 Ok, by now you should be thinking that the Opal Card is the way to go for getting around Sydney, and you’re right, it is but, in case, you’re still not convinced let’s go over a few of the benefits to having an Opal Card.

-Benefits of Using an Opal Card
+Benefits of Using Sydney’s Opal Card

 First of all, you will never pay more than $15 a day as you travel on trains, buses, ferries and light rail trains.
 Children will never pay more than $7.50 a day.
 Yeah, that does sound like a lot for public transport but if you’re a tourist, getting to the $15 mark is easy.
 If you’re a local and have big night out and only use public transport, you could easily hit the $15 mark but on an average day, probably not.